 Firefish Software Ltd has an established process for reporting breaches of information security to regulatory bodies, the Data Controller and/or to customers affected by the breach.

-9.1 Investigation & Communication - Immediately on identification of a breach, the issue is flagged to our Head of Current Version and internal Data Protection Officer.
+9.1 Investigation &Communication - Immediately on identification of a breach, the issue is flagged to the Director of Customer and internal Data Protection Officer.
 The breach is investigated with urgent priority to establish what the issue is and who is affected.
 If immediate action is possible – for example, a password change – this will be done straight away.

-The relevant Client Success Champion will be advised of the issue, what is being done, and timeframes around this as soon as we become aware.
+The relevant Customer Team representative will be advised of the issue, what is being done, and time frames around this as soon as we become aware.
 They will then contact the affected client/s within 24 hours to provide as much information as is possible around the data security breach.
-Where feasible, this information will be provided on a telephone call involving the Client Success Champion, DPO, and the affected client/s.
+Where feasible, this information will be provided on a telephone call involving the Customer Team representative, DPO, and the affected client/s.
 This telephone call will be followed up with an email confirming the information that has been provided.

 If it is not feasible to convey the information in a time-sensitive manner (e.g. due to the number of clients affected or availability of client contact) full information relating to the details of the breach, what is being done to resolve the issue and timeframes around this will be provided by email to the client system Superusers.